Wireless Application Service Providers’ Association Code of Conduct

 5.2.1.
 Any direct marketing message is considered unsolicited (and hence spam) unless:

-(a) the recipient has requested the message; (b) the message recipient has a prior commercial relationship with the message originator and has been given a reasonable opportunity to object to direct marketing communications
+- the message recipient has a prior commercial relationship with the message originator and has been given a reasonable opportunity to object to direct marketing communications;

 5.2.2.
 Any commercial message is considered unsolicited after a valid opt-out request.